drummonds/sceco/content/_index.md

 - The site covers 2,3,4 not only 4 as is claimed. ![pTAL image](image.png)
 - Claims bizarrely that change to B8 will be beneficial from chaning to B8 which was refused planning permission last time.
-- Claims noise assesement shows lower sound use than current  but the builders stopped a while ago
+- Claims noise assesement shows lower sound use than current but the builders stopped a while ago so old data must be modelled.

 ### Usefully highlights relevant plans: